skkusal/FeatMaker/README.md

 # FeatMaker

-FeatMaker automatically generates state features & search strategy for symbolic execution.
+FeatMaker is a tool that generates a fully automated search strategy for symbolic execution, utilizing machine-tuned state features.
 Our paper of accepted version is available in this repository, [accepted_paper.pdf](accepted_paper.pdf).

 ## Installation
-We recommend to use a docker image for easy and fast installation.
-To install FeatMaker on local, please follow the instructions on [docker file](Dockerfile)
+We recommend using a Docker image for quick and easy installation.
+To install FeatMaker, please follow the instructions provided in [docker file](Dockerfile).
 ```bash
 $ docker pull skkusal/featmaker
 $ docker run --rm -it --ulimit='stack=-1:-1' skkusal/featmaker